Entertainment and Sightseeing

 How to Get There

 From the Oakland Coliseum, take the Richmond-bound train to the 19th Street BART Station.
-Take the 20th Street Exit and Walk North on Broadway 500 feet in the direction of 20th Street.
+Take the 19th Street/Broadway Exit and walk one block to the Fox Oakland at 19th Street and Telegraph Avenue.

-If you are driving from the Coliseum, take Highway I-800 North toward Downtown Oakland.
-Take the Broadway exit.
-Stay to the right at the fork in the ramp.
-Merge onto Broadway and continue to 21st Street.
+If you are driving from the Coliseum, take Highway I-880 North toward Downtown Oakland to 17th Street.
+Take Exit 1B and continue on 17th Street to Telegraph Avenue.